offbyone/ideas/content/old/asides/a-question-of-freedom.md

 | \> 1. that which ensures freedom or
 | \> 2. that which grants so much freedom that it permits denial of freedom

-I know my perspective on this one, but I\'m interested in hearing yours, before I weigh in myself.
+I know my perspective on this one, but I'm interested in hearing yours, before I weigh in myself.

 Discuss.